Ko0oB/Python_Sudoku/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 Sudoku 9x9 solver <a name="about-project"></a>

-Programs wrote in Phyton to solve Sudoku puzzle 9x9.
-Data are taken from external *.txt file and results are presented in console
+Programs written in Phyton to solve Sudoku 9x9.
+The data is taken from an external *.txt file, and the results are presented in the console.

-INPUT:

-OUTPUT:
-Sudoku_v01
-Sudoku_v02

 ## 🛠 Built With <a name="built-with"></a>